rossberg/camp/README.txt

 install the mingw64-x86_64-winpthreads package, although to be honest, I never quite understand why that is so).

-Kamp is tested on Windows and Mac.
+Camp is tested on Windows and Mac.
 It should work on Linux, too, but I haven't had achance to try.